scaleoutsean/awesome-solidfire/README.md

 ![SolidFire performance and metadata rebalancing](/images/solidfire-perf-and-md-rebalancing.svg)

-### Why NetApp HCI

-- Open architecture
-  - Connect 3rd party compute nodes to NetApp HCI storage (iSCSI).
-Get more out of your existing VMware, Linux, and Windows servers by connecting them to NetApp HCI storage over dedicated VLAN.
-For example you can attach your sandbox cluster to dedicated NetApp HCI iSCSI volumes and get all the benefits of SolidFire
-  - Connect NetApp HCI compute nodes to NetApp or 3rd party storage (NFS or iSCSI).
-This way you can run very heavy workloads on NetApp HCI compute while offloading the heavy I/O to NetApp ONTAP or E-Series arrays
-- Hybrid Cloud and Data Fabric integrations for a multi-cloud (including on-premises Private Cloud) world.
-Supports NetApp ONTAP Select, Cloud Volumes on HCI, and major Kubernetes platforms
-- Easily and quickly onboard VM or container workloads with confidence.
-Control network and compute resources through hypervisor and container engine.
-Control storage capacity and QoS with SolidFire
-- Never buy storage, compute and software that you don't need (a norm with _shared core_ HCI clusters)
-- Probably the best HCI platform for easy migration of old vSphere clusters to a modern vSphere and container infrastructure, and keeping your options open (due to the ability to connect to external non-HCI storage, use 3rd party servers and use multiple hypervisors)
-- Netapp HCI lets you repurpose your HCI compute nodes.
-VMware to OpenStack or the other way around, for example

 ## Resources and Solutions

-- You may want to check out the official [catalog of NetApp HCI solutions](https://docs.netapp.com/us-en/hci/solutions/index.html).
-Even though some of the solutions may require NetApp HCI, a lot of that content also applies to SolidFire with 3rd party compute nodes (iSCSI clients) and networking
-- Where to find more:
 - Products: look under NetApp HCI or (storage-only) SolidFire in the [list of NetApp storage products](https://www.netapp.com/us/products/a-z/index.aspx)
 - Availability of products and support: for General Availability, End of Availability (EOA, also known as end of Sale), End of Support (EOS) info go to NetApp Support, search by model and filter results by "Product Communique"

 ### Cloud